hbutler97/Carnd-Behavior-Cloning/writeup.md

 ## **Initial Results**

 Initial training of the network with original data set yield a loss profile as shown below.
+Adam Optimizer was used.

 ![alt text][image2]